gilnobrega/farmr/README.md

 ## FAQ

 ##### Are you going to steal my keys?
-No. The only commands issued by chiabot client is ``chia farm summary`` for farmer stats, ``chia wallet show`` for wallet balance parsing and ``chia show -c`` to count how many peers are connected to your full node.
+No. The only commands issued by farmr client is ``chia farm summary`` for farmer stats, ``chia wallet show`` for wallet balance parsing and ``chia show -c`` to count how many peers are connected to your full node.
 It does not use Chia's RCP servers, therefore it doesn't even need your private key.

 ##### How can I trust you?
 This project is open-source, so you don't have to trust me.
 Read the code yourself :)